BY-LAWS OF

 ARTICLE VII

-NATIONAL CONVENTION, MID-YEAR AND ZONE CONFERENCES
+NATIONAL CONVENTION AND CONFERENCES

 Section 2.
 It shall be the duties and responsibilities of the delegate to: (1) carry out the mandates for Chapter 19, (2) through resolution and/or spoken word advance the interests of Chapter 19 and the parent body, (3) submit a written report of the proceedings of the convention or conference to the body of Chapter 19 within a sixty (60) calendar day period after the close of the convention or conference.